Vukovar-Srijem County: Demographics

-The population of Vukovar-Srijem County at the time of 2011 Census was 179,521 making it the 7th most populous county of Croatia.
-Historically, the population was highest in 1991 when it peaked at little over 230 thousand inhabitants.
+The population of Vukovar-Srijem County at the time of the 2021 Census was 143,113, making it the 7th most populous county of Croatia.
+Historically, the population was highest in 1991 when it peaked at a little over 230 thousand inhabitants.

-According to the 2001 census, Croats with 160,227 individuals constitute 78.27% of the county's entire population.
-Ethnic Serbs are the largest ethnic minority making 15.45% or 31,644 individuals.
-Other ethnic groups are Hungarians 2,047 (1%), Rusyns 1,796 (0.88%), Slovaks 1,338 (0.65%), Bosniaks 1,138 (0.54%).
-The largest Hungarian community is in Tordinci (18% of total population in the municipality), for Rusyns is Bogdanovci (23%), and for Bosniaks is Gunja (34%); while 78% of total Slovak population in the county live in Ilok.
+According to the 2021 census, Croats with 116,847 individuals constitute 81.65% of the county's entire population.
+Ethnic Serbs are the largest ethnic minority, making up 13.49% or 19,309 individuals.
+Other ethnic groups are Hungarians 1,180 (0.82%), Bosniaks 1,110 (0.78%), Rusyns 965 (0.67%), Slovaks 842 (0.59%).
+The largest Hungarian community is in Tordinci (18.65% of total population in the municipality), for Rusyns is Bogdanovci (19.48%), and for Bosniaks is Gunja (28.92%); while 78% of total Slovak population in the county live in Ilok.

-Vukovar-Srijem County is according to the census data the county with the highest percentage of ethnic non-Croats in the entire country.
+Vukovar-Srijem County is, according to the census data, the county with the highest percentage of ethnic non-Croats in the entire country.
 Serbs are the largest minority community followed by Hungarians, Rusyns, Slovaks and Bosniaks.
 Historically large Yugoslav, Danube Swabians, Jewish, Vlachs, Turkish and other communities lived in the region.
 Census data on Roma in Croatia may not always be reliable due to stigma associated with free expression of ethnic identity in this community.

 Area of modern-day Vukovar-Srijem County experienced number of spontaneous or state organized voluntary and involuntary waves of violent and peaceful emigration, immigration and politically motivated population persecution.
 Members of the same ethnic group in addition to social class may often distinguish themselves according to the time spent in the region (autochthonous or new and relatively new communities) and place of origin.
 Many of villages in the county are result of colonization.
 Among other, Austria-Hungary supported colonization of Mikluševci and Petrovci, Protestant Germans settled in Banovci, Kingdom of Yugoslavia supporting colonization of Karadžićevo, World War II puppet Independent State of Croatia established the village of Bokšić, Socialist Federal Republic of Yugoslavia supported resettlement of the World War II persecuted Serb communities from Bosnia-Herzegovina and Dalmatia in the region.

-The Croatian War of Independence represent one of the last major demographic developments in the region.
+The Croatian War of Independence represents one of the last major demographic developments in the region.
 Croat communities were initially expelled from the self-proclaimed SAO Eastern Slavonia, Baranja and Western Syrmia.
-After the Operation Flash Serbian refugees from western Slavonia settled in the region yet majority of them together with some of the locals emigrated during and after the reintegration process.
-After the war Croatia state organized return of expelled Croats and provided housing for significant number of ethnic Croat refugees from Bosnian Posavina which became part of the Republika Srpska.
+After the Operation Flash, Serbian refugees from western Slavonia settled in the region, yet the majority of them, together with some of the locals, emigrated during and after the reintegration process.
+After the war, the Croatian state organised the return of expelled Croats.
+It provided housing for a significant number of ethnic Croat refugees from Bosnia and Herzegovina Posavina, which became part of the Republika Srpska.